rajan-ramaswamy/ZZod/README.md

 # ZZod
-Node.js trials
+Node.js trials.
-Just a test repo to learn Git and node.js at the same time Don't use this for anything
+Just a test repo to learn Git and node.js at the same time.
+Don't use this for anything.